ids-s1-21/website/content/assessments/project.en.md

 ### Team peer evaluation

 You will be asked to fill out a survey where you rate the contribution and teamwork of each team member out of 10 points.
 You will additionally report a contribution percentage for each team member.
-Filling out the survey is a prerequisite for getting credit on the team member evaluation.If you are suggesting that an individual did less than 20% of the work, pleaseprovide some explanation.
+Filling out the survey is a prerequisite for getting credit on the team member evaluation.If you are suggesting that an individual did less than 20% of the work, please provide some explanation.
 If any individual gets an average peer score indicating that they did less than 10% of the work, this person will receive half the grade of the rest of the group.

 ### Late work policy